Will there be a cost for my student to participate in mLISD?

 We are working with the Leander Excellence in Education Foundation and other organizations to support the scholarship program.
 In addition, parents, teachers or community members can donate towards the scholarship fund.
 We believe these laptops will be a critical tool for all students and will work to ensure that economics does not serve as a barrier for any of our students to participate.

 What if my parents don’t want me to have a laptop?

 We believe that the student laptops provided through the mLISD program will be essential learning tools for all secondary students.
 As we implement mLISD, teachers will be designing their instruction to take advantage of the transformative potential of these devices for learning.
 Learning experiences will be designed with the expectation that all students will have access to these or similar devices.
 To the greatest extent possible, we will make provisions for students during class who do not have a device.

 Will I have to use my computer all the time?

 Not likely.
-The Lenovo Thinkpad will be just one of many learning tools that you will use as an LISD student.
+The Lenovo laptop or Chromebook will be just one of many learning tools that you will use as an LISD student.
 Our goal is to help support each LISD student in selecting the most appropriate tool needed to enrich their learning experience.
 This may be your laptop, a spiral, a textbook, a reference book from the library, a specialized computer or software, or another internet enabled device.
 Students will be expected to bring their laptop to school every day, fully charged and ready for learning.